aip956/SpringBoot_StockPortfolio/README.md

 TASK</br>
-StockPortfolio is a CRUD application built in SpringBoot Java.
+StockPortfolio is a CRUD application built in Spring Boot Java.

 The home view summarized each investment, with a calculator that </br>
 shows how much of a $10M investment remains.
 The user can add a fund,</br>